facebookarchive/react-360/docs/LayoutAndStyle.md

 React VR makes use of a Flexbox style layout algorithm to automatically position components and their children.

-The library we use, [Yoga](https://github.com/facebook/yoga), tries to follows the web implementation of flexbox as much as possible.
+The library we use, [Yoga](https://github.com/facebook/yoga), tries to follow the web implementation of flexbox as much as possible.
 Yoga does make changes to the default properties, and [these changes](http://jsfiddle.net/vjeux/y11txxv9/) can be forked to allow testing in a browser environment.

 #### Layout Sample